 The temple was rebuilt by Mahipala I of the Chudasama dynasty of Saurashtra in 1308 and the Linga was installed by his son Khengar around 1340.

 Destruction by Muzaffar Shah I of the Gujarat Sultanate in 1395

 In 1395 the temple was destroyed by Muzaffar Shah I of the Gujarat Sultanate.

-Muzaffar Khan’s destruction of Somnath, taken from M. M. Syed’s “History of the Delhi sultanate”, pp. 184
+Muzaffar Shah’s destruction of Somnath, taken from M. M. Syed’s “History of the Delhi sultanate”, pp. 184

-Next year, in 1395, Muzaffar Khan invaded Somnath, burnt the temple, and destroyed the idol.
-He killed many hindus, and left the place after arranging for the erection of a mosque.
-In 1401, news reached him that the hindus were trying to restore the temple of somnath, and revive their customary worship.
+Next year, in 1395, Muzaffar Shah invaded Somnath, burnt the temple, and destroyed the idol.
+He killed many Hindus, and left the place after arranging for the erection of a mosque.
+In 1401, news reached him that the Hindus were trying to restore the temple of Somnath, and revive their customary worship.
 Muzaffar immediately proceeded thither with an army, and the Hindus, defeated after a sharp encounter, retired to the fort of the lop.
 This fort also fell after a few days of fighting, and Muzaffar killed the entire garrison, and had the men trampled under the feet of elephants.
 He then demolished the temples and laid the foundations of a mosque.”

 Somnath Destruction by Muzaffar Shah from Hindunet The Magnitude of Muslim Atrocities